lasp/adamant_example/src/assembly/pico/main/README.md

 The COSMOS Docker container must be configured to use the serial port connected to the Pico.

 > **Note for Mac/Windows Hosts:** Exposing a serial device from a Mac or Windows host to a Docker container is [not yet supported](https://github.com/docker/for-mac/issues/900).
 This can be worked around by connecting to the serial port on the host and forwarding traffic through a TCP socket to COSMOS running on the Docker container.
-Mac-specific modifications to this tutorial will be noted by "**For Mac/Windows**" after applicable steps.
+Mac and Windows specific modifications to this tutorial will be noted by "**For Mac/Windows**" after applicable steps.

 Edit `cosmos-project/compose.yaml` and add the following entry to the `openc3-operator:` section:

 ```
+    ports:
+      - "127.0.0.1:7779:7779" # Event packets
     devices:
-      - /dev/ttyACM0:/dev/tty0
+      - /dev/ttyACM0:/dev/tty0  # CMD/TLM packets
 ```

 Where `/dev/ttyACM0` should correspond to the device file for the Pico's USB port on your host machine.
 Note that the device name may vary between systems.
 To find the device file for your USB port, use the following command: